ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others
 During the development of our project, we used ChatGPT and Copilot.
 We only used ChatGPT once in the beginning of our project, when we were trying to create a process for running a bash script.
 We had prompted ChatGPT with our issue and asked for its help with generating some code.
 The given code was then fitted such that it fulfilled our needs.
 This code has since been deleted.

 We used Copilot more frequently during our development.
 This was activated for most of our development, and therefore gave suggestions and helped autofill the code we were writing.
 Sometimes, we did also prompt Copilot where it gave us suggestions on how to fix our current prompt.
-Also when having an error in our code, we sometimes asked it how to fix it.
+Also, when having an error in our code, we sometimes asked it how to fix it.

 Often, when we were coding and Copilot gave suggestions, they were helpful and for the most parts completely correct.
 Additionally, we needed to make some small fixes.
 When we prompted Copilot to do something specific, it did however not always go as well.
 The suggestions often went far from what we had intended or wanted.
 Especially, when we asked about errors in our code it did not help at all.